HowProgrammingWorks/Reusable/Exercises.md

 `square(x: number): number` calculating square of x.
 3. Implement function `cube`  with signature
 `cube(x: number): number` calculating cube of x.
-4. Call functions `square` and `cube` in loop, tnen pass their results to function `average`.
+4. Call functions `square` and `cube` in loop, then pass their results to function `average`.
 Print what `average` returns.

 ## Object